bnaponiello/dojo-clean-code/README.md

 # dojo-clean-code
-A set of examples for applying clean code to use in a dojo room
+A set of examples for applying clean code which can be used in a dojo room.